 Don’t overlook the positive, healthy people in your life.
 Honoring your ancestors is a way of acknowledging the sacrifices of those who make our life possible.
 It’s a common practice in many ancient cultures that we should not forget.
 Our lineage is part of our DNA.

-Honor those who support you in your quest to seek the truth, to be a better person.
+Honor those who support you in your quest to seek the truth and to be a better person.
 Show your appreciation to those who are also seeking the truth.
 Please don’t wait for them to become ancestors before acknowledging their presence.
 We should remember to tell those who have contributed to our growth.

-2) Healthy Positive Memories
+2) Healthy, Positive Memories

 Positive memories are tools we can use to improve our attitude.
 We’ve discussed the process for magnifying positive memories and minimizing the negative.
 Memories are powerful anchors.
 These mental anchors can help us weather the storms of life.
 Or they can drag us under the waves of the past.